SenseLogic/LINGUI/README.md

 A language class can extend another one, by specifying the base language after a colon (`:`).

-The base language generally enumerates the translation functions available to the localized application.
+A base language must be declared before its derived languages.

-The other languages then provide language-specific implementations for all these functions.
+The first language generally defines the application interface, by declaring the translation functions available to the localized application, while the next languages provide their language-specific implementations.

 ### Translation functions